SamCFarrell/Automate-Your-Day-Job-with-Python/README.md

 Complete the following:

-* Read in `menu_data.csv` and set its contents to a separate list object.
+* Read in [menu_data.csv](Resources/menu_data.csv). and set its contents to a separate list object.
 (This way, you can cross-reference your menu data with your sales data as you read in your sales data in the coming steps.)

   * Initialize an empty `menu` list object to hold the contents of `menu_data.csv`.